espocrm/documentation/docs/user-guide/products.md

 ### Product Attributes

-Before being able to create Products with variants, you need to create some Product Attributes.
-Product Attributes are available at: Products > the top-right menu > Product Attributes.
+Before being able to create products with variants, you need to create some Product Attributes.
+Product attributes are available at: Products > the top-right menu > Product Attributes.

-Every Product Attribute is supposed to have a specific set of options.
+Every product attribute is supposed to have a specific set of options.
 Add needed options on the Product Attribute detail view.

 Examples of attributes with their options: